 I am a mountaineer in the hills and highlands!– “Hello Seattle” by Owl City

 Oh my sweet god, how I’d forgotten how a road trip to a national park feels like!
 A knot in my stomach when we left at 8pm on a 5-hour journey to Olympic National Park unwound to a soaring feeling of gratefulness as we stood on Hurricane Ridge the next day.
 Knowing how much I love hiking, my two cousins made sure we poked into at least one wilderness in my really short time with them.
 As we pulled out of our cabin in the woods after just a day, I ran into one of those “this vacation needs to be longer!” moments.
 Dear Pacific Northwest, if there’s ever a next time, there will be more time!

 West Coast: Seattle WA ; Bay Area CA

 Hello Seattle, I am the crescent moon, shining down on your face.– “Hello Seattle” by Owl City

-I remember the day my BFF of 26 years moved to Seattle.
+I remember the day my BFF moved to Seattle.
 The accordion of life which had taken us apart and brought us together many times over continued three years later when I moved out of Portland, but that’s the thing about BFFs.
 In the (surprisingly rainless) two days I spent here, no topic was off the table, no advice was unsought.
 Between warm hugs, long talks and famous Asian meals, my soul was restored and life issues clarified.

 If you’re going to San Francisco, you’re going to meet some gentle people there.– “San Francisco” by Scott McKenzie